-Disease Focus - bradykinin-mediated diseases
+Disease Focus - HAE & Bradykinin-Mediated Diseases

 People living with HAE want to live a normal life.